casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting started/full-installation-tutorial.md

 This tutorial introduces an implementation of the CEP-78 standard for the Casper blockchain, known as the Casper Enhanced NFT standard.
 The code for this tutorial is available in [GitHub](https://github.com/casper-ecosystem/cep-78-enhanced-nft/).

-The following functions implement the rules defined for Casper NFTs: `totalSupply`, `transfer`, `transferFrom`, `approve`, `balanceOf`, and `allowance`.
-A portion of this tutorial reviews the [contract](../../contract/src/main.rs).
+The following functions implement the rules defined for Casper NFTs, and a portion of this tutorial reviews the [contract](../../../contract/src/main.rs).

-The [Writing Rust Contracts on Casper](https://docs.casper.network/developers/writing-onchain-code/simple-contract/) document outlines many aspects of this tutorial and should be read first.

 ## Table of Contents